If you are in immediate danger, call 911 or 317-940-9999 (BUPD emergency line) as soon as possible.

 Tips for Responding to a Disclosure of Sexual Misconduct

 - Ensure that the individual is safe.
 If anyone is in immediate danger, call BUPD as soon as possible.

 - Encourage the individual to seek resources and to consider making a report.
 Avoid directives such as “You must go to the hospital” or “You really need to report this to the police.”

-- Explain your obligation to report to the University.
+- Explain that you are expected to report to the University.
 Be clear that while you cannot offer absolute confidentiality, the information they have shared will be kept as private as possible, and only provided to those individuals at the University who have a legitimate need to know.

 Submit a report as soon as possible after your conversation with the individual.
 You can submit a report online.
 If you have questions, please contact the Title IX Coordinator at 317-940-6509 or email@example.com.